 This course advances the students' technical and aesthetic knowledge of animation beyond the introductory level.
-Topics include story development, drawing, layout, story boarding, directing, motion control, sound synchronizing, lighting and camera operation.
+Topics include story development, drawing, layout, story boarding, directing, motion control, sound synchronizing. lighting and camera operation.
 Upon completion, students should advance his or her understanding of the creative process as it relates to animation and demonstrate this knowledge through various projects.

-ART 291 SUPERVISED STUDY IN STUDIO ART I (2-8E) 1-4 credits This course is designed to enable the student to continue studio experiences in greater depth.
+ART 291 SUPERVISED STUDY IN STUDIO ART I

+(2-8E) 1-4 credits This course is designed to enable the student to continue studio experiences in greater depth.
 Topics are to be chosen by the student with the approval of the instructor.
 Upon completion, the student should have a greater expertise in a particular area of art.

-- ART 292 SUPERVISED STUDY IN STUDIO ART II (2-8E) 1-4 credits This course is designed to enable the student to continue studio experiences in greater depth.
+ART 292 SUPERVISED STUDY IN STUDIO

+ART II (2-8E) 1-4 credits

+This course is designed to enable the student to continue studio experiences in greater depth.
 Topics are chosen by the student with the approval of the instructor.
-Upon completion, the student should have greater expertise in a particular area of art. - ART 293 DIRECTED READINGS IN ART I (3T) 3 credits This course offers supervised readings in the literature of visual art.
+Upon completion, the student should have greater expertise in a particular area of art.

+ART 293 DIRECTED READINGS IN ART I

+3 credits (3T)

+This course offers supervised readings in the literature of visual art.
 Emphasis is placed on in-depth analysis of the chosen area of study.
-Upon completion, students should have an extensive knowledge of an - ART 294 DIRECTED READINGS IN ART II (3T) 3 credits PREREQUISITE: ART 293 form of research.
+Upon completion, students should have an extensive knowledge of an advanced area in art and evidence of their work in the form of research.

+ART 294 DIRECTED READINGS IN ART II (3T) 3 credits PREREQUISITE: ART 293